MobtgZhang/AevOS/README.md

 with 4-level page tables, coroutine-based cooperative scheduler, NVMe/HID/GPU drivers, a simple VFS, and network stack.

-**Layer 2** — The AI Agent core.
-Each agent has a conversation history (ring buffer), a vector memory engine (HNSW index for semantic recall), and a skill engine that can generate, compile, and hot-load new C functions at runtime.

-**Layer 3** — LLM inference engine running quantized GGUF models.
+**Layer 2** — LLM inference engine running quantized GGUF models.
+Used by the Agent layer for system-call–level LLM inference.
 Supports Q4_K_M and Q8 quantization, AVX2 SIMD acceleration, and streaming token output.

+**Layer 3** — The AI Agent core.
+Each agent has a conversation history (multiple sessions sorted by time, backed by SQLite3), a vector memory engine (HNSW index for semantic recall), and a skill engine that can generate, compile, and hot-load new C functions at runtime.

 **Layer 4** — Framebuffer-based UI with a dark theme.
-Sidebar file browser, AI chat panel with streaming output, built-in terminal, mouse cursor support, and status bar.
+Sidebar file browser, AI chat panel with streaming output, built-in terminal, mouse cursor support (movement, left/right click), keyboard driver, and status bar.

 ## Directory Layout